stan-dev/design-docs/designs/0035-pre-model-gqs.md

 Bayesian model.
 This will work even if the missing data is discrete or the conditional distributions are not coherent.

-## Stochastic gradient descent
+### Stochastic gradient descent (and sampling)

 The usual model in Stan evaluates the likelihood for the given data set and a prior.
-There has, until now, never been a good way to do stochastic gradient descent over subsampled data.
-Now we can do that.
-This is the simplest possible example.
-Suppose we start with this model.
+There ois no way within Stan currently to do stochastic gradient descent over subsampled data.
+With pre-model generated quantities, we can do that.
+Here's the standard Stan model from which we will work.

 ```stan
 data {